-High School Residency: Studio 1
+High School Virtual Summer Camp: Studio 1

 When Fallingwater was constructed, Edgar Kaufmann, jr. was a young man who had explored several potential career paths ranging from studio art to architecture at Frank Lloyd Wright’s Taliesin Fellowship.
 His trial and error approach to career exploration combined with time spent at Fallingwater led him to his successful career as a curator and professor of architecture and art history.

-High School Residency: Studio 1 is for students in grades 9 through 12 who are curious about careers in design, architecture or the visual arts.
+High School Virtual Summer Camp: Studio 1 is for students in grades 9 through 12 who are curious about careers in design, architecture or the visual arts.
 Program activities include individual and collaborative projects, drawing, model-making exercises, and daily drawing sessions in and around Fallingwater.
 Led by professional teaching architects, this program provides an opportunity for students to examine and explore Frank Lloyd Wright's ideas while living and studying at Fallingwater’s remarkable site.

-- Exceptional access to Fallingwater
+- Livestream access to Fallingwater

 - In-depth, scholarly discussions and applications of Wright's principles of organic architecture